0xInfection/Bludger/README.md

 ### Final Words
 This tool was intended to make lives easier.
 Whether you are a guy who cannot afford a VPS to run a monitoring setup on, or someone who just wants to multitask on a wholly different level, this tool is for everyone.
 If you know what you're doing, an entirely new world of possibilities to level up your productivity waits ahead of you!

+P.S.: Neither me, nor any of the contributors of this tool are responsible for what you do with it.
+It is entirely the end-users' responsibility to comply with [GitHub's Terms](https://docs.github.com/en/github/site-policy/github-additional-product-terms#5-actions-and-packages).

 > Crafted with ❤️ by [@0xInfection](https://twitter.com/0xInfection)